Parcothsai/python_linkedin/README.md

 Sorry for the inconvenience.

-### Update
+### Update : Captcha detection

-Detection of google captcha is implemented, you must be press "Enter" when you complete the captcha :satisfied: :satisfied: :satisfied:
+Script detect captcha, and tell you to solve it ! :smile: :smile: :smile:

 ## Python Requirements